sharontherese/latin-mass-wedding/content/marriage-preparation/index.md

 * 6 months' notice before your wedding
 * meeting(s) with the pastor of your parish
 * a workshop/retreat with your diocese
-* FOCCUS Survey
+* a FOCCUS Survey
 * a workshop on Natural Family Planning

 Below are supplemental materials about Catholic marriage, and the domestic life.
-This list is not comprehensive, and ranges from academic tomes to early 20th century pamphlets to recent social media campaigns.
+This list is not comprehensive.

 # Classics

 Huesman, Rose M. _Saints in Aprons_.
 Milwaukee: Bruce Pub.
-Co., 1962. https://archive.org/details/saintsinaprons0000unse.
+Co., 1962. https://archive.org/details/saintsinaprons0000unse

 Kelly, George Anthony. _The Catholic Marriage Manual_.
 Random House, 1958.

 Knox, Ronald Arbuthnott.
 1957. _Bridegroom and bride_.
 London: Sheed and Ward.

-Leo XIII, Pope.
-“Arcanum Divinae,” February 10, 1880. http://w2.vatican.va/content/leo-xiii/en/encyclicals/documents/hf_l-xiii_enc_10021880_arcanum.html.

-Pius XI, Pope.
-“Divini Illius Magistri,” December 31, 1929. http://w2.vatican.va/content/pius-xi/en/encyclicals/documents/hf_p-xi_enc_31121929_divini-illius-magistri.html.

 Sheen, F.J. _Three to Get Married_.
 Catholic Insight Series.
-Appleton-Century-Crofts, 1951. https://www.ewtn.com/library/MARRIAGE/3GETMARR.TXT.
+Appleton-Century-Crofts, 1951.

 Van Zeller, Hubert. _Holiness for Housewives (and Other Working Women)_.
 Manchester, N.H.: Sophia Institute Press, 1997.

 Von Hildebrand, Alice. _By Love Refined: Letters to a Young Bride_.
 Sophia Institute Press, 1997.

+# Popes and Catechisms

+Pope Leo XIII.
+“Arcanum Divinae,” February 10, 1880. http://w2.vatican.va/content/leo-xiii/en/encyclicals/documents/hf_l-xiii_enc_10021880_arcanum.html

+Pope Pius XI.
+“Divini Illius Magistri,” December 31, 1929. http://w2.vatican.va/content/pius-xi/en/encyclicals/documents/hf_p-xi_enc_31121929_divini-illius-magistri.html

+"On the Sacrament of Matrimony." _Catechism of the Council of Trent_, pp. 225-236. https://archive.org/details/thecatechismofth00donouoft/page/n241

+“The Sacrament of Matrimony.” _Catechism of the Catholic Church_, no. 1601-1666.

+_Baltimore Catechism: An Explanation of the Baltimore Catechism of Christian Doctrine_, no. 288-289. http://archive.org/details/baltimorecatechi14554gut

+# Etiquette

+Broderick, Robert C. The Catholic Layman's Book of Etiquette.
+Minnesota, 1959.

+Bugg, Lelia Hardin. _The Correct Thing For Catholics_.
+New York, Cincinnati Benziger Bros., 1892. http://archive.org/details/TheCorrectThingForCatholics

+> Page 41 is missing, with the crucial heading, "It is not the correct thing to...".
+Page 45 is also missing.
+There is good practical advice in here, but with a heavy caveat that the author had some strong materialistic opinions, like the reception and the engagement ring should be as expensive as possible.

+Fenner, Kay Toy.
+American Catholic Etiquette.
+Westminster, Md.: Newman Press, 1965.

+# Prayer books and manuals

+Heuser, Herman J. _The Parish Priest on Duty : A Practical Manual for Pastors, Curates, and Theological Students Preparing for the Mission._ New York : Benziger Brothers, 1904. http://archive.org/details/theparishpriesto00heusuoft.

+Klauder, Alexander Laurence Alphonsus. _Catholic Practice at Church and at Home.
+The Parishioner's Little Rule Book, a Guide for Catholics in the External Practice of Their Holy Religion._ Boston, Mass., Angel Guardian Press, 1898. http://archive.org/details/catholicpractice01klau.

+Coomes, A. Francis, and Mary Katherine Murphy. _Mothers' Manual: A Manual of Devotions for Mothers and Expectant Mothers_.
+St. Louis, Mo.: Queen's Work, 1957.

+Pius, Franziskus, and Bertin Roll. _Mother Love: A Manual for Christian Mothers_.
+New York: F. Pustet, 1951.

+Scheuber, Joseph K. _Nazareth: A Book of Counsel and Prayer for the Married_.
+Dublin, 1948. https://archive.org/details/scheuber-nazareth-1948

 # Catechesis/General

 “Holy Matrimony.”
 Fish Eaters (blog). https://www.fisheaters.com/holymatrimony.html.

-"On the Sacrament of Matrimony." _Catechism of the Council of Trent_, pp. 225-236. https://archive.org/details/thecatechismofth00donouoft/page/n241.

-“The Sacrament of Matrimony.” _Catechism of the Catholic Church_, no. 1601-1666. https://www.vatican.va/archive/ccc_css/archive/catechism/p2s2c3a7.htm.

 Holy Mass And More.
-“The Seven Sacraments and Their Liturgies, Part 7: Marriage,” August 23, 2018. https://www.holymassandmore.org/2018/08/the-seven-sacraments-and-their_23.html.
+“The Seven Sacraments and Their Liturgies, Part 7: Marriage,” August 23, 2018. https://www.holymassandmore.org/2018/08/the-seven-sacraments-and-their_23.html

 Relyea, Father Isaac Mary.
 Honorable Courtship: The Way to a Happy Marriage.
-Fatima Youth Conference: Cleveland, OH: The Fatima Center, 2019. https://www.youtube.com/watch?v=3LcQSZ621SQ.
+Fatima Youth Conference: Cleveland, OH: The Fatima Center, 2019. https://www.youtube.com/watch?v=3LcQSZ621SQ

 Solaro della Margherita, Giulia, and Charles Constantine Pise. _The Catholic Bride; or Moral Letters Addressed to Julia, Daughter of Count Solaro Della Margarita, on the Occasion of Her Marriage with Count E. Demorri Di Castelmagno_.
-Baltimore, 1868. http://archive.org/details/TheCatholicBride.
+Baltimore, 1868. http://archive.org/details/TheCatholicBride

 Vuarin, M. _Familiar Instructions on the Holiness and Dignity of the Sacrament of Matrimony: Addressed to Parents and Christian Youth_.
-Philadelphia : H. & C. McGrath, 1851. http://archive.org/details/FamiliarInstructionsOnTheHoliness.
+Philadelphia : H. & C. McGrath, 1851. http://archive.org/details/FamiliarInstructionsOnTheHoliness

-Walter Jewell. _Tell Her You’re a Catholic_, 1949. http://archive.org/details/TellHerYoureACatholic.
+Walter Jewell. _Tell Her You’re a Catholic_, 1949. http://archive.org/details/TellHerYoureACatholic

-Bugg, Lelia Hardin. _The Correct Thing For Catholics_.
-New York, Cincinnati Benziger Bros., 1892. http://archive.org/details/TheCorrectThingForCatholics.

-> Page 41 is missing, with the crucial heading, "It is not the correct thing to...".
-Page 45 is also missing.
-There is good practical advice in here, but with a heavy caveat that the author had some strong materialistic opinions, like the reception and the engagement ring should be as expensive as possible.

-# Prayer books and manuals

-Klauder, Alexander Laurence Alphonsus. **_Catholic Practice at Church and at Home.
-The Parishioner’s Little Rule Book, a Guide for Catholics in the External Practice of Their Holy Religion_**, pp. 114-133.
-Boston, Mass., Angel guardian press, 1898. http://archive.org/details/catholicpractice01klau.

-Heuser, Herman J. **_The Parish Priest on Duty: A Practical Manual for Pastors, Curates, and Theological Students Preparing for the Mission_**.
-New York: Benziger Brothers, 1904. http://archive.org/details/theparishpriesto00heusuoft.

-Coomes, A. Francis, and Mary Katherine Murphy. **_Mothers' Manual: A Manual of Devotions for Mothers and Expectant Mothers_**.
-St. Louis, Mo.: Queen's Work, 1957.

-Pius, Franziskus, and Bertin Roll. **_Mother Love: A Manual for Christian Mothers_**.
-New York: F. Pustet, 1951.

-Scheuber, Joseph K. **_Nazareth: A Book of Counsel and Prayer for the Married_**.
-Dublin, 1948.

 # The Domestic Realm

 “**The Christian Home: A Guide to Happiness in the Home: Chapter I.**” Fish Eaters (blog). https://www.fisheaters.com/home2.html.

 “**The Domestic Church: The Catholic Home.**” Fish Eaters (blog). https://www.fisheaters.com/domesticchurch.html.

-**_Carrots for Michaelmas_** (blog). https://www.carrotsformichaelmas.com/.

 Ellis, Alice Thomas. **_Home Life_.** Royal National Institute of the Blind, 2004.